Inside: Learn powerful researched-based everyday habits and strategies that will help to lower a child’s anxiety and stress.

 6 | Prioritize sleep.

 Kids nowadays are busier than ever but somethings gotta give, and the unfortunate truth is that many times sleep is what gives.
 Studies have shown that children who experience a lack of sleep have an increased occurrence of anxiety disorders.
-Do your child’s mental health a favor by knowing how much sleep they need, and then helping them to get it.
+Nurture your child’s mental health and lower a child’s anxiety by knowing how much sleep they need, and then helping them to get it.

 7 | Allow free-play.

-Through self-directed play, a child is able to get in touch with who they are at their core, learn basic problem solving and coping skills and process through big emotions such as fear, sadness, and anger.
+There is a multitude of life skills a child learns through play as they are able to get in touch with who they are at their core, learn basic problem solving and coping skills and process through big emotions such as fear, sadness, and anger.
 Giving your child ample time to play on their terms provides a chance to learn and develop the essential coping skills they will use to deal with stress and anxiety throughout their lives.

 8| Get them out in nature.